OFA-Sys/Ditto/README.md

     --limit $LIMIT >> $LOG_FILE &
 ```

 Then, run `run_gpt4_eval.sh` and the output file will appear in the `eval/output` directory.
 You may need to rerun your scoring if there are failure cases.
+The estimated budget for one round evaluation with model responses in 8,192 sequence length is about 30 USD for calling `gpt-4-1106-preview` with OpenAI API.

 Use the `scoring.py` script to aggregate scoring reviews and present final scores: